dotnsf/ocp-upgrade-path/README.md

     - (2) next, upgrade from 4.4.13 to 4.5.16,
     - (3) and, upgrade from 4.5.16 to 4.6.4.

-    - Those all 3 upgrades are supposed to be possible.
+    - Those all 3 upgrades are supposed to be possible(= supported, based on `release.txt`).

 ## Licensing